snnclsr/ner/README.md

 # Named Entity Recognition

-This repository implements a Named Entity Recognition system for Turkish Language.
+This repository implements a Named Entity Recognition system for the Turkish Language.
 The code will probably work for the other languages as well if the input data format criterion matches.

+The model's architecture is Bi-LSTM + CRF.
+FastText embeddings are used as a pre-trained word embeddings.
+The code also supports the variable size input.

 <!-- Our model is Bi-LSTM + CRF implemented in PyTorch.